p2635/modern-js-tutorial/WrittenAssignments.md

 > What are results of these expressions?
 Think well, write down and then compare with the answer.

-My answers are added as comments to keep this doc short.
+My answers are added as comments in the code.

 ```js